Good day, good readers! Salvete amici!

 Here is how I prepared my globi, as per Cato’s instructions:

 Step 1.
-Mix the wheat flour, cheese and eggs together in a (large) mortar, or mixing bowl, by hand or in a mixer.
+Mix the wheat flour, cheese and eggs together in a mixing bowl by hand or in a mixer.
 It won’t take long to get a pliable wad of dough.
 I would not recommend using white refined flour for this dough as the coarseness of whole wheat makes a more durable dough and the flavour of the globi will be stronger once cooked.

 Step 3.
 Take a small pot or a deep saucepan and fill it with lard or cooking oil.
 I used a pot of 7″ in diameter.
 Make sure that you have a depth of about two inches of oil in the pot or enough to cover the globi as they’re frying.
-Heat the oil on medium for approximately 5 minutes to bring it to frying temperature.
+Heat the oil on medium for approximately 5 – 10 minutes to bring it to frying temperature.
 Note: You’re working with hot oil at this point so do no step away from the stove, take a phone call, or let children handle the pot or the cooking at this stage.
 Pay attention.
+Once the oil is bubbling, reduce it to medium or medium-low.
+The lower temperature of the frying oil will result in the globi being fully fried both inside and out.

 Step 5.
 Drop four or more globi dough balls at a time into the hot oil using a metal spoon.
 Make sure that there is enough space in the oil for the globi to cook and not stick to each other.
 Alternatively, you can use an ice cream scoop and drop the balls straight into the hot oil from the scoop.
 Deep-fry the globi until they are a dark golden brown.
-This will take approximately 2-3 minutes.
+This will take approximately 5-10 minutes on medium-low heat.
 Remove the globi from the oil using a skimming spoon and place them on a platter lined with a tea towel to cool and to drop any excess oil.

 Cato’s globi turned out to be two things: a terrific culinary experiment and a delightful dessert.
 I discovered something critical during my experiment: If we are to follow Cato’s directions literally, with no additional baking involved, it is imperative that the globi dough be formed into a size equal to, or smaller than, 1 inch in order to cook thoroughly.
 When I reduced the size of my globi from 1.5 inches to 1 inch or less, I had a globus that cooked fully and quickly in the oil.
 Perhaps globi were meant to be small enough that you could pop two or more into your mouth at a time?
 There is another possibility here: perhaps globi were flattened slightly into round disks prior to cooking, like tiny pancakes?
 This would have enabled them to cook thoroughly as well, if they were larger.
 But then why call them globi if they were flattened?
 It’s a mystery, folks!
 One that we are going to have to continue to explore… and so be it!
 Because these little darlings are delicious.